 Can the lining be repaired after damage?

 Yes.
-The epithelial cells possess a high regenerative capacity.
-Even so, chronic injury or repeated infections can impair this ability, leading to persistent pathology.
+In practice, the epithelial cells possess a high regenerative capacity.
+On the flip side, chronic injury or repeated infections can impair this ability, leading to persistent pathology.

 Why is the lining important for diagnosing urinary diseases?

-Because many urinary disorders originate in the lining, procedures such as cystoscopy and biopsy target this tissue to detect abnormalities early Small thing, real impact..
+Because many urinary disorders originate in the lining, procedures such as cystoscopy and biopsy target this tissue to detect abnormalities early It's one of those things that adds up.
+Practical, not theoretical..

 Clinical Insights